-- ✓ As per [10 CSR 20-9.010(4))], the facility is required to conduct operational monitoring.
-These operational monitoring reports are to be submitted to the Department along with the MSOP discharge monitoring reports. - The facility is a lagoon that is designed to discharge and is required to conduct operational control monitoring as follows:
+✓ As per [10 CSR 20-9.010(4))], the facility is required to conduct operational monitoring.
+These operational monitoring reports are to be submitted to the Department along with the MSOP discharge monitoring reports.

+• The facility is a mechanical plant and is required to conduct operational control monitoring as follows: